-210. A number of common themes emerge from the sector assessment reports in the identification of gaps and barriers hindering CCA responses in general and specifically in the Bulgarian context.
-Key common and interlinked themes are summarized in the following paragraphs.
-The categories of gaps and barriers used here link to the characterization of adaptation capacity to address vulnerability to climate change in the National Climate Change Risk and Vulnerability Assessment for the Sectors of the Bulgarian Economy (MoEW 2014) and other guidelines on developing adaptation strategies and options (EC 2013b and UKCIP

-2007).
-These themes feed into the analysis on the visions of CCA and the strategic objectives and national program and action plan in the following sections of this report.
+207. A number of common themes emerge from the Sector Assessment reports in the identification of gaps and barriers hindering CCA responses in general and specifically in the Bulgarian context.
+Key common and interlinked themes are summarized below.
+The categories of gaps and barriers used here link to the characterization of adaptation capacity to address vulnerability to climate change in the National Climate Change Risk and Vulnerability Assessment report (MoEW 2014) and other guidelines on developing adaptation strategies and options (EC 2013b and UKCIP 2007).
+These themes feed into the analysis on the visions of climate change adaptation and the strategic objectives and national program and action plan in the following sections of this report.